avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 <h2> 2.0 Checking the accuracy of the marker order </h2>

-If the physical positons of the markers in the genetic map curation are known, then, it is a good thing to use that information to evaluate the markers order especially markers that <strong> inflat </strong> the chromosome length, by making a correlation plot of the genetic and physical positions of the markers by chromosome. <strong>Note:</strong> It is quite common to see that the marker orders are flipped.
+If the physical positons of the markers in the genetic map curation are known, then, one may use that information to evaluate the quality of marker order, especially markers that <strong> inflate </strong> the chromosome length, by making a correlation plot of the genetic and physical positions of the markers by individual chromosomes or linkage groups.
+<strong>Note:</strong> It is quite common to see that the marker orders are flipped.
 There is nothing to panic about, one may fix it by manually sorting it.

 <center><img src="/image/lepmap/corr_geneticmap.png"></center>
 <a href="https://click.linksynergy.com/fs-bin/click?id=876kEArXFCo&offerid=666413.39&subid=0&type=4" rel="nofollow"><IMG border="0"   alt="UrbanStems" src="https://ad.linksynergy.com/fs-bin/show?id=876kEArXFCo&bids=666413.39&subid=0&type=4&gridnum=16"></a>